 - 7.1.
 If the monitoring officer decides to refer an allegation for investigation, they may investigate the allegation themself, or refer it to another Fylde officer, an officer of another council, or an external investigator.
-They will also be supplied with a copy of the referral notice. - 7.2.
-The investigating officer will investigate the allegation independently and objectively, but will follow any instructions issued by the Monitoring Officer directed to ensuring proportionality and the cost-effective use of Council resources - 7.3.
+In deciding who should carry out the investigation, the monitoring officer will have regard to the reciprocal arrangements between Fylde and Blackpool Council, the complexity and sensitivity of the allegation and the need for investigations to be carried out economically and expeditiously. - 7.2.
+The investigating officer will investigate the allegation independently and objectively, but will follow any instructions issued by the monitoring officer directed to ensuring proportionality and the cost-effective use of council resources. - 7.3.
 The investigating officer will interview those individuals they feel could assist in the investigation including the subject member.
-Any person interviewed should be given the opportunity to be accompanied by an advisor or acquaintance.
+The format of any interview will be at the discretion of the investigating officer.
+The investigating officer will make such arrangements as they consider appropriate for a record of the interview to be taken. - 7.4.
+Where interviews are conducted in person, the interviewee may be accompanied by one companion for support.
+If the interview is remote, a companion may still attend to provide support.
+Any accompanying companion should allow the interviewee to answer questions themselves without interference. - 7.5.
+The subject member is also invited to engage with an independent person not previously consulted by the monitoring officer for further pastoral support.
+This is in a supportive role as opposed to engaging in the merits of the case or otherwise. - 7.6.
 After the investigating officer has completed the investigation, they will prepare a report and submit it, together with any supporting papers, to the monitoring officer.
-The report should set out the investigating officer's findings of fact, conclusions on the allegation and the reasons for them, but should not itself include or annex statements or interview records. - 7.4.
-The monitoring officer will give a copy of the investigator's report to an independent person (other than an independent person who has been consulted by the subject member) as soon as practicable after receiving it.
+The report should set out the investigating officer's findings of fact, conclusions on the allegation and the reasons for them, but should not itself include or annex statements or interview records.
+Any interview record, recordings or notes of an interview will, subject to any legal duty to the contrary, remain confidential and will only be shared with the investigating officer and the monitoring officer. - 7.7.
+The monitoring officer will give a copy of the investigators report to an independent person as soon as possible after receiving it.